nhsconnect/ITK3-FHIR-eDischarge/pages/design/build_resource_referencing.md

 The diagrams only go to one level due to the complexity and size of the message.
 Below is the key to the diagrams.

+Note: The only extensions permitted for NHS Digital specifications are those sanctioned in CareConnect or ITK profiles.

 <img src="images/explore/Key.png" style="width: 75%;max-width: 75%;">